CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.4.1 printers, copiers and multifunction devices.md

 #### SYS.4.1.A15 Information Protection for Printers, Copiers and Multifunction Devices (CI)
 With an increased protection requirement, the printers, copiers and multifunctional devices used SHOULD store information in encrypted form.
 Also, print jobs should only be encrypted and transferred to the devices.

 Furthermore, it should be ensured by suitable mechanisms that deleted data from the device memory can not be restored.
-Ultimately, action should also be taken to make it harder for attackers to expand internal storage components of printers, copiers, and multifunction devices.
+Finally, measures should also be taken to make it more difficult for attackers to expand their internal storage components on printers, copiers and multifunction devices.

 #### SYS.4.1.A16 Emergency Preparedness for Printers, Copiers and Multifunction Devices

 The downtime of printers, copiers and multifunction devices SHOULD be as low as possible.
-Therefore, with higher protection needs, among others
+Therefore, with higher protection needs, among other things

 * Have spare equipment ready,
 * in maintenance contracts to ensure a reasonable response time,